Miu Sakamoto: Biography

 Miu Sakamoto was born to musician parents, Ryuichi Sakamoto and Akiko Yano, in 1980.
-She grew up listening to Yellow Magic Orchestra and Kraftwerk.
-She has three half-siblings, her brother Fuuta, along with an older sister and a younger brother from her father's previous marriages.
-Her grandfather Kazuki Sakamoto is an editor.
+She grew up listening to her father's band, Yellow Magic Orchestra, as well as Kraftwerk.
+She has three half-siblings- her brother Fuuta, along with an older sister and a younger brother from her father's other marriages.
+Her grandfather Kazuki Sakamoto was an editor.
 In 1990, when Sakamoto was 9 years old, her family emigrated to New York, where she lived until she graduated from high school.
-Because of her time in the U.S., she is bilingual in Japanese and English.
+As a result of her time in the U.S., she became bilingual in Japanese and English.
 Her name, "Miu", comes from the English word "mutant", given to her by her father.

-While Sakamoto currently lives in Tokyo, she travels frequently between Japan and New York City, to visit her mother in Manhattan.
+Prior to her father's death, she would frequently travel between Japan and New York City, to visit her mother in Manhattan.

 Sakamoto provided a cover of "Miu" for the January 29, 2020 Buck-Tick tribute album Parade III ~Respective Tracks of Buck-Tick.